Sumalyo/benchmarkFASER/README.md

    -o --write:        specify file to write out to
    -c --config:       specify file to read compressor config
 ```
-The idea here was to compress event by event reading from a raw file and altering the header information to indicate compression and to specify the compression algorithm used.
-As each event was compressed individually the time taken for compression and the ratio of the uncompressed size to the compressed size was recorded for each event.
-These were logged in a JSON file which could be analysed with a python notebook to visualize the data as graphs and to understand performance tradeoffs.
+The idea here was to compress event by event reading from a raw file and alter the header information to indicate compression and specify the compression algorithm used.
+As each event was compressed individually, the time taken for compression and the ratio of the uncompressed size to the compressed size were recorded for each event.
+These were logged in a JSON file, which could be analysed with a Python notebook to visualise the data as graphs and to understand performance tradeoffs.
 You can view a sample report [here](https://cloud.datapane.com/reports/VkG8X2A/compression-report-an-overview/).
 <br>
 Merge Request: [MR #50](https://gitlab.cern.ch/faser/faser-common/-/merge_requests/50)<br>
 ![MR_Merged](https://img.shields.io/badge/MR-In_Progress-yellow?style=for-the-badge&logo=appveyor)